A note on torsion modules with pure embeddings: Introduction

 The study of limit models for the class of $\s$-torsion modules and the characterization of superstability we obtain parallels that of previous results, \cite{m2}, \cite{m3} and \cite{maz2}, with the added difficulty that we have to deal with relative pure-injective modules instead of with pure-injective or cotorsion modules.
 More precisely, we obtain the following result.

-\textbf{Theorem \ref{ss}.}\textit{ Assume $R$ is right semihereditary and $R_R$ is not absolutely pure.
-The following are equivalent. \begin{enumerate} \item The class of $\s$-torsion modules with pure embeddings is superstable. \item There exists a $\lambda \geq (|R| + \aleph_0)^+$ such that the class of $\s$-torsion modules with pure embeddings has uniqueness of limit models of cardinality $\lambda$. \item Every limit model is $\Sigma$-$\Ks$-pure-injective. \item Every $\s$-torsion module is $\Sigma$-$\Ks$-pure-injective. \item Every $\s$-torsion module is $\Ks$-pure-injective. \item For every $\lambda \geq |R| + \aleph_0$, the class of $\s$-torsion modules with pure embeddings has uniqueness of limit models of cardinality $\lambda$. \item For every $\lambda \geq |R| + \aleph_0$, the class of $\s$-torsion modules with pure embeddings is $\lambda$-stable. \end{enumerate}}
+\textbf{Theorem \ref{ss}.}\textit{ Assume that $\s(N) \leq_p N$ for every module $N$ and $R_R$ is not absolutely pure.
+The following are equivalent. \begin{enumerate} \item The class of $\s$-torsion modules with pure embeddings is superstable. \item There exists a $\lambda \geq (|R| + \aleph_0)^+$ such that the class of $\s$-torsion modules with pure embeddings has uniqueness of limit models of cardinality $\lambda$. \item Every limit model in the class of $\s$-torsion modules with pure embeddings is $\Sigma$-$\Ks$-pure-injective. \item Every $\s$-torsion module is $\Sigma$-$\Ks$-pure-injective. \item Every $\s$-torsion module is $\Ks$-pure-injective. \item For every $\lambda \geq |R| + \aleph_0$, the class of $\s$-torsion modules with pure embeddings has uniqueness of limit models of cardinality $\lambda$. \item For every $\lambda \geq |R| + \aleph_0$, the class of $\s$-torsion modules with pure embeddings is $\lambda$-stable. \end{enumerate}}

-An important question that is left open is to determine if there is a ring satisfying any of the equivalent conditions of the above theorem (see Question \ref{q1} and Question \ref{q2}).
-Nevertheless, the theorem is important as it allows us to show that certain classes are not superstable.
+The theorem allows us to show that certain classes are not superstable.
 In particular, we use our results to show that the class of torsion abelian groups with pure embeddings is strictly stable, i.e., stable not superstable.
 Determining if the class was superstable was the original objective of this paper.

-\textbf{ Theorem \ref{sta}.} \textit{The class of torsion abelian groups with pure embeddings is $\lambda$-stable if and only if $\lambda^{\aleph_0}=\lambda$.
+\textbf{ Lemma \ref{sta}.} \textit{The class of torsion abelian groups with pure embeddings is $\lambda$-stable if and only if $\lambda^{\aleph_0}=\lambda$.
 Hence, it is strictly stable.}

 This paper is part of a program to understand AECs of modules: \cite{maz20}, \cite{KuMaz}, \cite{m2}, \cite{m3}, \cite{m4}, \cite{maz2}.
-Other papers that have studied AECs of modules include: \cite{grp}, \cite{baldwine}, \cite{satr}, \cite{sh820}, \cite[\S 6]{bontor}\cite[\S 6]{lrv2}, \cite[\S 3]{lrvi}.
+Other papers that have studied AECs of modules include:\cite{baldwine}, \cite{satr}, \cite{sh820}, \cite[\S 6]{bontor}\cite[\S 6]{lrv2}, \cite[\S 3]{lrvi}.

 The paper is divided into five sections.
 Section 2 has the preliminaries.
 Section 3 has new characterizations of relative pure-injective and $\Sigma$-pure-injective modules.
 Section 4 analyses the class of $\s$-torsion modules with pure embeddings as an abstract elementary class.
 Section 5 shows how to use the previous results to show that the class of torsion abelian groups with pure embeddings is strictly stable.